Rock Machine MC criminal allegations and incidents: Australia

 Samways owned a tattoo parlor.
 In 2007, he had been involved in an altercation with the Coffin Cheaters at a nightclub where he worked as a bouncer.
 Three other bouncers were stabbed during the brawl and he had lost his motorcycle shop to a case of arson as a result.
-Palelei also known as "Hulk", was a lifetime mixed martial artist who was competing in the Ultimate Fighting Championships, he began to be involved in organized crime in 2003, when he was involved in a $20,000,000 dollar narcotics bust, tho he would be found not guilty.
+Palelei also known as "Hulk", was a lifetime mixed martial artist who was competing in the Ultimate Fighting Championships, he began to be involved in organized crime in 2003, when he was involved in a $20,000,000 narcotics bust, tho he would be found not guilty.
 Michael Xanthoudakis was a Rock Machine Nomad, who later joined the Sydney chapter.
 He had been one of two Australian Rock Machine members to be arrested in Manitoba, Canada during September 2008, they were there upon request from the International chapter based in Ontario to help establish the Winnipeg Rock Machine.
 Xanthoudakis was also a partner in the Western Australia-based "Ultimate Martial Arts Expo Pty Ltd".

 Australian authorities knew of this gathering, as they had questioned several members of the Rock Machine at the Perth Airport the day prior.
 They had been told by members of the club that they intended on having a party, authorities also believe that members from Canada would be attending.
-Kim Papalia, who was in charge of the West Australian Gang Squad made comments about the club.
+Kim Papalia, who was in charge of the gang crime squad made comments about the club.
 He stated that the Rock Machine had been recruiting members that had issues with other clubs and that these moves were, "Likely to increase tensions in the outlaw motorcycle club community, they recruit those who bear a grudge against the established gangs."
-Murray Fraser the was the owner of the property the Rock Machine rented as their gym.
+Murray Fraser was the owner of the property the Rock Machine rented as their gym.
 He said there had been no incidents since they arrived.
 "I've met them and they're nice people.
 All I know is it's a good thing because it's going to stop any vandalism and crime."

+The club received negative publicity when an associate Stefan Pahia Schmidt was charged with murder after throwing a pub patron through a window with a seven-metre fall (two stories).
+It is alleged that Schmidt was present with other Rock Machine members when the victim spoke with two women from the Rock Machine group.

+On April 9, 2011, after engaging in a verbal altercation, both members of both the Rebels and Rock Machine were given "move on notices" by police.
+Both groups had been attending a Supafest concert which was hosted at Joondalup Arena.